Carrier Furnaces, Air Conditioners, Boilers and Heat PumpsCarrier A/C Reviews

 Carrier, headquartered in Farmington, CT, owns International Comfort Products and Bryant Heating and Cooling and is itself owned by United Technologies Corporation (UTC).
-In its 2012 Annual Report, UTC notes that its Climate, Controls & Security segment, of which Carrier is one part, earned sales of more than $17 billion.
-Although the adjusted sales for the segment were down compared to the year prior, UTC notes that Carrier continued to see growth in the Americas in 2012.
+In its 2013 Annual report, UTC notes that its Building & Industrial Systems segment (formerly Climate, Control, and Securities) reported sales of more than $16.8 billion.

 Willis Carrier invented the first air conditioning system, and then went on to found Carrier Engineering Corporation in 1915.
 United Technologies Corporation acquired Carrier in 1979.

 Today, Carrier's manufacturing processes are spread across six continents, and include 67 production plants and research facilities in North America, Latin America, Europe, and the Asia Pacific region.
 The company reportedly employs more than 66,000 people worldwide.

 Carrier has sold several of its HVAC brands in the past few years.
 In 2010 it sold oil heating equipment manufacturer Dettson to the Ouellet Group.

 The Infinity 96 gas furnace is Carrier's premier, 90 percent AFUE model.
 The premier 80% AFUE furnace is the Infinity 80.
 Carrier's Infinity line of air conditioners is able to achieve a SEER rating of up to 21, although the company offers a full range of units.
 The manufacturer also offers a full range of boilers within its Performance and Comfort series.
 Four series of heat pumps also are offered with the goal of providing a range of options from the economically efficient to the most energy efficient.